USING THE BIRTH CONTROL SHOT (DMPA, DEPO Provera)

 How can I get the birth control shot?

 You can visit a clinic to get the shot or a prescription for it and talk with a healthcare provider about whether it is right for you.
 You will then need to visit a clinic every 11-14 weeks to get your shots.
+In BC, for people with MSP, the birth control shot is free.
+For those without MSP the cost is ~$50 for one dose.

 - Lighter or no periods (which is safe) – over time most people stop bleeding completely